kfmatovic716/password-generator/README.md

 * When the password is generated, the password is either displayed in an alert or written to the page

 # Learning Points
+* Learned to work with Javacript data structures, functions, arrays, operators,conditional loops like for, while, if statements and the use of some basic methods
+* Tested how each of these topics work by printing out results via console.log
+* Tried to write pseudocode to get an idea of how to structure code
+* Learned new way of converting data -> spread operator (...) to turn any string into an array of single-characters
+* Enhanced skill at Google-Fu -> learned to think about more specific prompting search in order to get better results